UNITED WAY OF NORTHERN BC COMMUNITY INVESTMENT FUNDING 2019

 - From Poverty to Possibility.

-- Applicant must be a registered charity (with its own RR number).
+- Applicant must be a registered charity (with its own RR number) or a qualified donee (Canadian amateur athletic association, municipalities, school).

 - Applicant must maintain a volunteer board that meets regularly.